Cuonglearning/GTAIV_InventoryMod/README.md

 ### 1. **Comprehensive Inventory System**
    - Open inventory with `I` key
    - Display all items organized by category
-   - Support for 4 pages of consumables and 3 pages of valuables
    - Upgrade inventory capacity with different backpack types (10 → 100+ items)

 ### 2. **Item Categories**
-   - **Consumables**: Drinks, sweets, meals, soups, etc.
+   - **Consumables**: Drinks, sweets, meals, soups, etc. to restore health core
+   - **Liquors/Cigarettes**: Beer, rum... to restore deadeye core, but decrease health core.
-   - **Medkits**: Health restoration items and medical kits
+   - **Medkits**: Health restoration items
    - **Armor**: Body armor to increase character protection
    - **Valuables**: Gold, jewelry, watches, phones, etc.
-   - **Backpacks**: Upgrade inventory capacity (Magic Backpack with 100 items)
+   - **Backpacks**: Upgrade inventory capacity

-### 3. **Looting & Robbery System**
+### 3. **Looting System**
    - Loot items from dead NPC bodies
-   - Rob frightened NPCs (when aiming)
-   - Different loot rates based on NPC type (Cops, Civilians, Paramedics, etc.)
+   - Different loot rates for all item category based on NPC type (Cops, Civilians, Paramedics, etc.)
-   - Unlock valuable items when backpack is large enough

 ### 4. **Shop System**
    - Buy all types of items from the shop
    - Checkout with shopping cart and shipping fees
-   - Sell individual valuables at market prices
+   - Sell valuable items with two options:
+      + Sell items with a fee with no problem
+      + Sell without fee, the heat will increase (heat is the chance you will get 4 stars wanted level, heat will reset after 24 hours in game after the last time the heat is increased)
    - Sell scrap materials
+   - Be noticed that selling or buying items will trigger in game autosave to save your money amount

 ### 5. **Crafting/Combination System**
    - Combine items to create special food combos
    - Craft upgraded backpacks from materials
-   - Crafting recipes stored in `combineDatabase`
    - Display ingredient requirements and product effects

 ### 6. **Ability Cores System**
-   - **Health Core** (0-100): Track overall health status
+   - **Health Core** (0-100): Health regeneration overtime ability, divided into status, you get more health regeneration with higher status
-   - **Deadeye Core** (0-100): Aiming ability, slowly regenerates
+   - **Deadeye Core** (0-100): Bullet time
-   - **Gold Core** (special): Activated when using special items, prevents negative healing effects
+   - **Gold Core** (special): Activated only when use combine consumable combos, prevent health core's drain
+   - Penalty: Upon your character's death, both Health core and Deadeye core is decreased by 50

 ### 7. **Item Usage**
    - Each item has unique animations
    - Automatically restores Health/Armor/Deadeye
    - Support for complex animations with 3D item attachments
-   - Cancel animations by attacking or jumping
+   - Cancel item use by attacking or jumping

 ### 8. **Auto-Save System**
    - Inventory data automatically saved to `.ini` files
    - Data reloads on game startup
-   - Support for multiple game mode saves
+   - Seperate save file for Gta 4, TBoGT, TLAD

 ### 9. **User Interface**
    - Simple text-based menu, easy to navigate